 Rainforest walks and hikes are sometimes draining for kids.
 They get hot and tired, and rainforest wildlife is often found high in the canopy making it difficult for kids to see.
 In some places this can be alleviated by exploring the rainforest by boat or by kayak.
 In Costa Rica, Tortuguero National Park offers a series of rivers and canals that make rainforest exploration by boat easy and fun.
-Visit the Amazon during the high-water season where small pangas venture deep into flooded forest.
-Many small ship cruises utilize small craft to explore up close, away from the ship.
+Or, take an Amazon cruise during the high-water season where small pangas venture deep into flooded forest.
+Many small ship family cruises utilize small craft to explore up close, away from the ship.
 This will allow kids to orient to rainforest exploration, learning how keep cool, to spot wildlife and ward off any bugs.
 Then, when they are an experienced jungle explorer, you can venture farther afield on hikes and treks.

 5) Interact with Locals

 Any visit to the rainforest with children should include a visit to a local village or school.
 Rainforest residents are very friendly, family-oriented people, and travel with children can open authentic cultural interactions in a meaningful way.
 Many lodges have programs designed to incorporate school visits or even language classes that offer a chance for kids and their parents to interact with local people.
 Afterwards a friendly game of soccer is a sure way to get kids having fun and interacting, regardless of their language ability.

 6) Book a Rainforest Lodge with a Pool

 Many ecolodges do not have air conditioning, and long hot days can wear on kids.
 A pool is an essential way for kids to cool off and have fun.
 Sitting by the pool watching the kids swim also allows parents a chance to relax, read and enjoy each other’s company.